Randy Shughart: Military career

 Armed with their sniper rifles and sidearms, Shughart and Gordon were inserted approximately 100 m from the crash site and made their way to the downed Black Hawk.
-Chief Warrant Officer Mike Durant was already defending the aircraft with an MP5 but was unable to move from his chair due to a crushed vertebra in his back and a comminuted fracture of his left femur.
+Chief Warrant Officer Mike Durant was already defending the aircraft with an MP5, but was unable to move from his seat due to injuries sustained in the crash.
 When they reached Super Six-Four, they extracted Durant and the other crew from the helicopter and defended the aircraft.
 It is believed that Gordon was the first of the two to be killed by the surrounding mob.
 Shughart retrieved Gordon's CAR-15 rifle and gave it to Durant to use.
 Shortly after, Shughart was killed, the site was overrun and Durant was taken hostage.
 According to Durant's book In the Company of Heroes, the Somalis counted 25 of their militia dead after the firefight.

 There was some confusion in the aftermath of the action as to who had been killed first.
 The official citation states that Shughart had been killed first but Mark Bowden, author of Black Hawk Down: A Story of Modern War, relates an account by Sergeant Paul Howe who heard Shughart call for help on the radio and noted that the weapon handed to Durant was not the distinctive M14 rifle that Shughart used.
 Howe said that Gordon would not have given his weapon to someone while he could still fight.
 Durant acknowledged that he might have been wrong in his identification but was reluctant to push for the record to be changed since he was not sure.
 Shughart's body was eventually recovered and is buried in Westminster Cemetery, Carlisle, Pennsylvania.